 I love movies that right hook viewers without giving it a second thought.
 Movie screenplay authors that know audiences are leaning hard one direction and jerk the car all the same, and toss everyone out the window, get a vote from me.
 If, when the movie ends, people are left hoping for another shoe to drop, hoping above all hope, that the movie makers will save them somehow, then you have just experienced true movie making magic.
 If you are confused…think about it…what made you so confused?
 If you are mad…think about it, why?I remember sitting next to indignant viewers as La La Land ended and the lights came up.
 It actually made me laugh, probably louder than appropriate, to hear people angrily exclaim towards the theater ceiling – “WAIT, WHAT?”
 And we sort of get that same sort of, “Wait, What?!?” ending here as well with The Wedding Guest.

 But I’m getting ahead of myself…yet again.
-The Wedding Guest is the Dev Patel thriller – not comedy, no matter what that title, and this actor, is telling you – that this really is a crazy, adrenaline-jacked, suspense-filled nail biter.
+The Wedding Guest is the Dev Patel thriller – not comedy, no matter what that title, and this person right here, is telling you – that this really is a crazy, adrenaline-jacked, suspense-filled nail biter.
 Which was fairly awkward for me in that I was settling in for a wasted 2 hours, and a few laughs.
 But no…I got Dev Patel, the evil sociopath instead.
 The Wedding Guest tells the story of a man, hired to abduct a woman who does not want to marry the man she is about to marry.
 But when things go pear-shaped in nine different ways, the abductor, and the abductee, need to figure out what they are going to do next.

 Now – if you haven’t seen the movie yet, you need to go do so, quickly, so that you can join us for the rest of this discussion further down the page.
 Why?
 Because it’ll be spoilers from the top to the bottom.
 And you want to have an opinion as we discuss this.
 Trust me.
 And the only way to do so, is to watch.